 We will arrange lunches that will consist of the visiting executive and five students, as well as one-on-one sessions with the visiting executive.
-The program begins during the Winter Quarter, January 2016.
-The visiting executive will return in the Spring Quarter April 2016 thru May 2016 and meet with five students for lunch followed by more one-on-one meetings.
+The program begins during the Winter Quarter.
+The visiting executive will return in the Spring Quarter and meet with five students for lunch followed by more one-on-one meetings.
 Any student signing up for one-on-one meetings in the Winter Quarter can also sign up for a date with the same visiting executive in the Spring Quarter.
-We encourage you to meet with them again, but we also know it is diffucult to plan your schedule that much in advance.
-If you are interested in lunch or a one-on-one meeting with a visiting executive listed below go to this site and sign up http://goo.gl/yZltkd
+We encourage you to meet with them again, but we also know it is difficult to plan your schedule that much in advance.
+If you are interested in lunch or a one-on-one meeting with a visiting executive, please be sure to look for the sign up in the Healthcare Club newsletter.

 has been CEO and Director of Orteq Limited, a privately held start-up, since March 2006.
 Orteq has a unique polymer technology platform for sports surgery soft tissue repair.
 Its first product, Actifit, for the treatment of irreparable meniscus tears or defects in the knee, is on the market in Europe and other rest of world markets.
 The company expects FDA approval to start a US clinical trial this summer.